oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. _sessioncallback:

-Session CallBacks for Setting Pooled Connection State
+Session Callbacks for Setting Pooled Connection State
 -----------------------------------------------------

 Applications can set "session" state in each connection.
 Examples of session